Fix iPhone 17 Connected to Wi-Fi but Internet Not Working iOS 26 Update

 Steps to Reset Network Settings

-• #3.
-Scroll the screen all the down and tap Transfer or Reset iPhonereset-network-settings-in-ios-and-ipados
+3. Scroll the screen all the way down and tap Transfer or Reset iPhone

 Solution 7: Disable/Enable Location Services

-In some countries, if you want to use Wi-Fi, You need to enable location services.
+In some countries, if you want to use Wi-Fi, you need to enable location services.
 Otherwise, you may face difficulties while connecting your iPhone to the Wi-Fi network.
-Besides, if location services are already enabled, disable them and re-enable it.
+Besides, if location services are already enabled, disable them and re-enable them.

 1. Launch the “Settings” app.